ExpressenAB/exp-containership/Deploying.md

 └─────────────┴────────┘
 ```

 Otherwise, re-run the command with the '-dd' flag to npm to increase output.
-Show this outout to
-your local infrastructure team for further help:
+Hopefully this will give a hint of what has gone wrong.

 ```
 $ npm -dd run xpr:deploy production